6th September, 2018

 7.1 IRIS NITK responsibilities

-7.1.1 To establish policies and procedures in order to comply with data protection law.
+7.1.1 To establish policies and procedures in order to comply with data protection laws.

-7.1.2 To obtain compliance of signing the Non-Disclosure Agreement (NDA) from the IRIS Team and IRIS Officers.
+7.1.2 To obtain compliance with signing the Non-Disclosure Agreement (NDA) from the IRIS Team and IRIS Officers.

 7.2 IRIS Officers responsibilities